PiotrStyla/Szlak/README.md

 # Szlak
-Android app in Kotlin - working - under construction but already working :)
+Android app in Kotlin - under construction but already working :)

 Some screens: